RetnaTyas/Revolusi-Moneter-5.0/docs/wasm-deploy.md

 ```

 The script compiles all packages and places their `.wasm` files under `artifacts/`.
 JSON schemas are exported under each package's `schema` folder.
+If `cargo schema` is not available, install it via `cargo install cargo-run-script` before running the build script.

 ## Upload & Instantiate